Blog / Link analysis & graph databases, Payments & payment fraud, Refund abuse

 Refund vs chargeback: Why it pays to know the difference

 The pandemic ecommerce boom was the first to drive returns through the roof at such an impressive scale.
 And the problem has only become more pronounced since.
-In the USA, an estimated $816 billion of merchandise was returned in 2022 – which was 16.5% of total sales.
-And $84.9 billion of that was fraudulent.
+In the USA, an estimated $890 billion of merchandise was returned in 2024 – which was 16.9% of total sales.

 One side effect of the ecommerce and returns spike is that refund requests and chargebacks are on the rise.
-Our Fraud and Payments Survey 2023 found that 38% of merchants saw an increase in fraudulent chargebacks in the past year, and a whopping 56% saw an increase in refund abuse – these numbers are set to grow.
+Our Fraud Trends Report 2025 found that 56% of merchants saw an increase in fraudulent chargebacks in the past year, while 54% saw an increase in refund abuse.

 Friendly fraud, refund abuse and fraudulent chargebacks are all different concepts, but the terms sometimes overlap or get confused online.
 But how can you tackle problems you don’t fully understand?
 Let’s clear up the confusion.